TEALSK12/introduction-to-computer-science/lesson_53.md

 Students will be able to...

--   Pass information to individual clones
+    -   Pass information from the master to individual clones
     -   [Optional] Describe a race condition that might occur due using global variables and clones
+    -   Delete clones when they are no longer needed

 ## Materials/Preparation